francestu96/SupportVectorMachine/README.md

 usage: WineVariety-classifier.py [-h] [-k] [-v] [-s Samples]

 Python implementation of SupportVectorMachine for both linear and rbf kernel.
-It looks for the best hyper parameters and displays the best accuracy reached.
+It looks for the best hyper parameters and displays the best accuracy achieved.

 Look at "Presentation.pdf" to know more about SVM